At Risk Whales, Dolphins, and Porpoises

 Porpoises, whales, and dolphins make up a group called cetaceans.
-Despite looking like fish, these animals are actually mammals.
+Despite having fish-like features, these animals are actually mammals.
 They give birth to live young, produce milk, and have hair, just like us!
 Unfortunately, the cetaceans in the Salish Sea are facing many threats, and there are a number of species on the at-risk watch list.
 Four cetaceans at-risk in the Salish Sea include: The Grey Whale (Eschrichtius robustus), the Humpback Whale (Megaptera novaeangliae), the Harbour Porpoise (Phocoena phocoena), and the Killer Whale (Orcinus orca).

 Grey Whale (Eschrichtius robustus)

 Grey whales are solitary, 11-14 meters long, and have no dorsal fin (only a series of bony vertebrae “knuckles” near the tail).
-They are baleen whales, meaning they have a filter feeding system composed of a keratinized structure (the proteins that make up our hair and nails), called baleen, in the place of teeth.
-To feed the whales take a big gulp of water and push it out through the baleen, what is left in their mouths are the small marine organisms they consume as prey.
-Unlike most baleen whales, grey whales feed on the bottom of the ocean.
+They are baleen whales (mysticetes), meaning they have a filter feeding system composed of a keratinized structure (the proteins that make up our hair and nails) called baleen, in the place of teeth.
+To feed, the whales use suction to take big gulps of water before they push it back out through their baleen.
+What is left in their mouths are the small marine organisms that they consume as prey.
+Unlike most baleen whales, grey whales feed on the ocean floor.
 They strain out small invertebrates from the soft sediment, leaving large, mouth-sized impressions on the ocean floor.
-They also feed on herring eggs and larvae in eelgrass beds during the spring and summer months.
+During the spring and summer months, grey whales will also feed on herring eggs and larvae in eelgrass beds.

 Humpback Whale (Megaptera novaeangliae)

-This large, up to 16m long whale is loosely social, travelling in large groups for no longer than a few days at a time.
+This large, up to 17m long whale is loosely social, travelling in large groups for no longer than a few days at a time.
 Like grey whales, humpbacks are baleen whales.
-Their preferred food is krill or small schooling fish, which are gathered in the middle of the water column.
-Humpbacks migrate from their breeding grounds in low latitude areas in the winter, to their summer feeding grounds in high latitude areas.
-The whales off the west coast of British Columbia are the North Pacific population.
-They were severely impacted by whaling in the 20th century, numbers decreased to only 6000 individual whales, but luckily are recovering since then.
-The current population count is 18,302 whales, and is increasing by ~ 4 % annually.
-Due to their growing population, humpbacks were down listed from threatened to species in special concern in 2011 by COSEWIC (Committe on the Status of Endangered Wildlife in Canada).
+The two may often be confused, however humpback whales can be identified by their extremely long flippers, serrated flukes (tail fin), and knob-like tubercles on their head, jaws, and flippers.
+Additionally, in contrast to grey whales, humpbacks have a lunge approach to feeding.
+They surface quickly with their mouths open, capturing their prey in the water column.
+As they reach the surface, it is hard to not notice the large slits (pleats) running from their chin to their navel area.
+These expand to incorporate massive gulps of their prey; typically krill or small schooling fish.
+Humpbacks migrate from their breeding grounds in lower latitude areas in the winter, to their summer feeding grounds in high latitude areas.
+They display a high degree of site fidelity, meaning they almost always return to the same feeding location each year.
+The humpbacks off the west coast of British Columbia typically migrate from breeding grounds in Hawaii, Mexico, and Central America, and are members of the North Pacific population.
+They were severely impacted by whaling in the 20th century, with numbers decreasing to only 6000 individual whales.
+Luckily, there has been recovery since then, and the current population count is 18,302 whales, increasing by roughly 4% annually.
+Their growing population count sparked their down listing from threatened to ‘species of special concern’ in 2011 by COSEWIC (Committee on the Status of Endangered Wildlife in Canada).

 Harbour Porpoise (Phocoena phocoena)

-Harbour porpoises are up to 2 m in length, therefore are the smallest Cetacean in British Columbia.
-Harbour porpoises have teeth, and feed on small, schooling fish such as herring.
-They travel in groups of 2 to 5 individuals, but can aggregate in larger groups when food is abundant.
-Although, identification of Harbour Porpoises is easy, their small dorsal fin and their emerging behaviour makes spotting tricky.
-Harbour Porpoises in British Columbia inhabit shallow waters (<150 m depth).
-Because of their non-migratory nature, they are constantly exposed to human related threats such as noise, entanglement in fishing gear, collisions with boats and coastal development.
-Harbour Porpoises are currently listed as species in special concern in Canada by COSEWIC.
+Harbour porpoises can range up to 2 m in length, therefore making them the smallest cetacean in British Columbia.
+They are toothed whales (odontocetes) that feed on a variety of prey, including fishes such as herring, walleye pollock, and eulachon.
+They have also been known to feed on squid.
+Harbour porpoises typically travel in groups of 2 to 5 individuals, but may aggregate in larger groups when prey is abundant.
+Identification of Harbour Porpoises is fairly easy, however, their small dorsal fin and discrete emerging behaviour makes spotting them challenge.
+In British Columbia, harbour porpoises are most likely to be found in shallow waters (<150 m depth) where prey density is typically highest.
+Because of their non-migratory nature, they are constantly exposed to a number of human related threats such as ocean noise, entanglement in fishing gear, ship strikes, and coastal development.
+Harbour porpoises are currently listed as a species of special concern by COSEWIC.

 Killer Whales (Orcinus orca)